Star Tattoo Ideas: Constellations, Star Clusters, and More

 Nautical stars are pretty hot right now.
 The nautical star is a symbol of protection and guidance, primarily used by sailors or soldiers as a way of finding their way home.
 It is characterized by half of all five points being colored black.
 A true nautical star is black and red, but unless you're a diehard sailor to whom accuracy matters, any color will work.

 Star trails, or lines of stars, make great armbands.
-They can wrap around your wrist, ankle, or bicep, accentuate your lower back or hip bones.
-Remember, they don't need to be in a straight line, a little curvature is fine.
+They can wrap around your wrist, ankle, or bicep, or they can accentuate your lower back or hip bones.
+Remember, they don't need to be in a straight line—a little curvature is fine.

 An idea I've recently come upon is constellations.
-Every zodiac sign has a constellation that rules it--get a set of stars tattooed in your sign's constellation formation.
+Every zodiac sign has a constellation that rules it, so you can get a set of stars tattooed in your sign's constellation formation.
 Another option is to get the constellation formation of your significant other's sign either by itself or intertwined with your own.

 Similar to constellations are star clusters, groups of stars which are gravitationally bound.
 The most prominent clusters are Pleiades and Hyades, characterized by hot blue stars surrounded by a bright luminescent glow.

-I've recently noticed a sudden influx of stars on the side, beginning at the hips and winding their way up the ribcage.
-If done correctly and the placement of each star is exact, this can be a beautiful accentuation of a woman's natural curves.
+I've recently noticed a sudden influx of stars on the side, beginning at the hips and winding their way up the rib cage.
+If it's done correctly and the placement of each star is exact, this can be a beautiful accentuation of a woman's natural curves.
 If done incorrectly, it looks like the sky exploded onto your skin.